Reports of Metro Diner's demise greatly exaggerated

 With strong takeout sales, Metro’s other stores are performing at 65%, which, Connerty said, is enough for them to stay in business.

-“Southwest Florida,” he confirmed, “is a very healthy market for us, with loyal customers from Port Charlotte and Venice all the way up to Tampa, St. Pete and Orlando.”
+“Southwest Florida is a very healthy market for us, with loyal customers from Port Charlotte and Venice all the way up to Tampa, St. Pete and Orlando,” he said.

 Post a comment as